 A detailed discussion of usury is beyond the scope of this article.
-The reader is referred to O'Connor's Texas Causes of Action (2015), Chapter 31, and other authorities.
-See pages 1059 - 1062 where maximum interest rates are listed for fourteen transaction types.
-As a defense, that a contract sued upon is usurious must be verified, Rule 93(11).
+The reader is referred to O'Connor's Texas Causes of Action (2016), Chapter 31, and other authorities.
+See pages 1039 - 1041 where maximum interest rates are listed for fourteen transactions.
+A verified pleading is required to plead usury as a defense.
+Rule 93(11).

 Usury may be cured.
 See Tex.
 Fin.
 Code § 305.006 (Limitation on Filing Suit) and § 305.103 (Correction of Violation).
 See also Lagow v.
 Harmon, 384 S.W.3d 411 (Tex.
 App.-Dallas 2012, no pet.)(following a usury counterclaim, plaintiff filed a plea in abatement and usury cure letter pursuant to Texas Finance Code § 305.006; summary judgment affirmed for plaintiff; defendant's usury-attorney fees were offset against plaintiff's recovery on the notes).
 In affirming the offset of defendant's attorney's fees in the judgment, the court stated: "There is nothing in the plain language of section 305.006(d) of the Texas Finance Code that directs how payment of attorney's fees should be made. . . .
-Instead, that section directs only that the creditor 'offer to pay the obligor's attorney's fees."
+Instead, that section directs only that the creditor 'offer to pay the obligor's attorney's fees.'"
 Id. at 421.